Ethan Berkowitz: 2015 mayoral campaign

 Berkowitz ran for mayor of Anchorage in 2015.
 He finished ahead of the rest of the field in the nonpartisan primary on April 7, advancing to a runoff with Assemblywoman Amy Demboski.
 Endorsed by the third-place finisher, former Republican state representative Andrew Halcro, he won the May 5 runoff election by a 19-point margin.

 Comments Berkowitz had made on the Bernadette and Berkowitz Show attracted controversy.
 In the context of a debate on October 13, 2014, with co-host Bernadette Wilson over same-sex marriage, Berkowitz had said, "I support the idea of adults being able to choose who they have a relationship with.
 Father and son should be allowed to marry, if they’re both consenting adults—if you’re defining marriage as the bundle of rights and privileges that’s now accrued to people, then yes."
 Berkowitz later called the remark a "hypothetical insinuation", denying that he supports incest.

 Mayor of Anchorage

 On July 1, 2015, Berkowitz was sworn in as Anchorage's mayor.
 In his inauguration speech he urged city residents and leaders to work to overcome differences and "rise above the immediacy and smallness of the moment".

-On October 13, 2020, he announced that he would resign, effective October 23, after he acknowledged the previous day that he had been in a "consensual, inappropriate messaging relationship" with KYUR television anchor Maria Athens.
+On October 13, 2020, he announced that he would resign, effective October 23, after he acknowledged the previous day that he had been in a "consensual, inappropriate messaging relationship" with Maria Athens, a KYUR television anchor.

 Other ventures

-Berkowitz took the position of Senior Vice President of the Anchorage, Alaska branch of Strategies 360 in February 2011.

-Berkowitz and Bernadette Wilson were co-hosts of the Bernadette and Berkowitz Show on Anchorage radio station KFQD in 2014.
-He left the show when he began his mayoral campaign.
+Berkowitz took the position of senior vice president of the Anchorage, Alaska branch of Strategies 360 in February 2011.
+He and Bernadette Wilson were co-hosts of the Bernadette and Berkowitz Show on Anchorage radio station KFQD in 2014.
+He left the show and began a mayoral campaign.